The Ms. Pat Show

 The Ms. Pat Show is an American television sitcom created by Jordan E. Cooper and Patricia "Ms. Pat" Williams that premiered on the streaming service BET+ on August 12, 2021.
 The show is based on the comedy and life story of comedian Ms. Pat as a convicted felon from the streets of Atlanta turned reluctant suburban mother.

 On September 2, 2021, BET+ renewed the series for a second season which premiered on August 11, 2022.
 On July 6, 2022, BET+ renewed the series for a third season, which premiered on February 23, 2023.
+On May 30, 2023, BET+ renewed the series for a fourth season, which premiered on May 23, 2024.
+On October 31, 2024, BET+ renewed the series for a fifth season, which started filming on early February, 2025 and wrapped on late March 2025.

-The show was also nominated for Outstanding Directing for a Comedy Series at the 74th Primetime Emmy Awards in 2022.
+The show was nominated for Outstanding Directing for a Comedy Series at the 74th Primetime Emmy Awards in 2022, the 75th Primetime Emmy Awards in 2023 and the 76th Primetime Emmy Awards in 2024.

 Premise

-The show is set in Ms. Pat's real-life hometown of Plainfield, Indiana.
-It follows Ms. Pat's fictional family, the Carsons: Pat (Ms. Pat); her husband (J. Bernard Calloway); her sister (Tami Roman); and Pat's children (Brittany Inge, Vince Swann, Briyana Guadalupe, and Theodore Barnes).
+Set in Plainfield, Indiana, the series follows Ms. Pat's fictional family, the Carsons: Pat (Ms. Pat); her husband Terry (J. Bernard Calloway);her sister Denise (Tami Roman); and Pat's children Ashley (Brittany Inge); Brandon (Vince Swann); Janelle (Briyana Guadalupe); and Junebug (Theodore John Barnes).

-A modern day "Archie Bunker", Pat sometimes struggles to adjust with the changing times and ways of her conservative hometown in Indiana.
-Although blunt and sometimes hardheaded, Pat loves her family and has an open-minded side that helps her to succeed as a black woman in a suburban white neighborhood.
+A modern day Roseanne, Pat sometimes struggles to adjust with the changing times and ways of her conservative Indiana town after moving there from her Atlanta, Georgia, hometown.
+Although blunt and sometimes hardheaded, Pat loves her family and her open-mindedness helps her succeed as a Black woman in a suburban white neighborhood.